 In addition to social media, email marketing campaigns can nurture customer relationships and drive repeat business.
 Build an email subscriber list by offering incentives such as exclusive discounts or valuable content.
 Segment your email list based on customer preferences and behavior to send personalized and relevant messages.
 Craft compelling email content, use eye-catching visuals, and include clear call-to-action buttons to encourage click-throughs and conversions.

 Another impactful marketing strategy is collaborating with influencers.
-Identify influencers who align with your brand values and have an engaged audience within your target market.
+Identify influencers who align with your brand values and have an engaged audienceyour target market.
 Partner with them to promote your products or feature your brand in their content.
 Influencer marketing can help amplify your reach, build credibility, and generate buzz around your ecommerce business.

 09. Implement Customer Relationship Management (CRM) Systems